Pinto horse: Description

+History

+The earliest known pinto horses appeared shortly after horses were domesticated.
+Analysis of ancient horse DNA found a tobiano horse that lived about 5600 years ago, and a sabino-1 horse that lived about 5000 years ago.
+Tobiano was at first favored by humans and became especially common during the Iron Age (900 BC to 400 AD), before becoming less frequent again in the Middle Ages.

-While pinto coloration has yet to be identified as a wildtype by DNA studies or seen in cave art antedating horse domestication, images from pottery and other art of ancient antiquity show horses with flashy, spotted patterns, indicating that they may have been desirable traits and selectively bred for.
+Images from pottery and other art of ancient antiquity show horses with flashy, spotted patterns, indicating that they may have been desirable traits and selectively bred for.
 Images of spotted horses appear in the art of Ancient Egypt, and archaeologists have found evidence of horses with spotted coat patterns on the Russian steppes before the rise of the Roman Empire.
 Later, spotted horses were among those brought to the Americas by the conquistadores.

 By the 17th century in Europe, spotted horses were quite fashionable, though when the fad ended, large numbers of newly unsellable horses were shipped to the Americas, some of which were sold, while others were simply turned loose to run wild.
 The color became popular, particularly among Native Americans, and was specifically bred for in the United States, which now has the greatest number of pinto horses in the world.

-Color patterns and genetics of pinto horses

-A number of words describe the various color and spotting patterns of pinto horses.
-Essentially, a pinto horse is genetically created when an allele for a spotting pattern is present.
-The genes that create the underlying base coat color are not related to the genes that create white spotting.
-The precise mechanisms that create spotting are not all fully understood, but those that are known often have human parallels, such as piebaldism.
-What horse terminology describes as "pinto" or "coloured" has been called leucism or "partial albinism" by pigment researchers.
-Common terms for describing different types of pinto horses include:

-Colors
+Pinto coats by base color

+A few words describe pinto horses by giving more detail about the color of the non-white areas, mainly used in British English.
+This can also be done by including the base color in the coat name, such as "bay pinto" or "pinto palomino".